CIT85/files/project_p1.md

 - Include a link back to the homepage (`index.html`), typically labeled as **Home**.

 #### Meaningful Content
-- Make sure you have meaningful content on your pages, yes it is fine to use generative content.
-If you need a specific number of words 100 per section on your page.
+- Ensure each page includes meaningful, relevant content.
+It's perfectly acceptable to use generative content, but it should be well-organized and purposeful.
+As a general guideline, aim for at least 100 words per article or major section to demonstrate thoughtful structure and substance.
 ✅ **Validate your HTML code**

 ✅ **Commit Message**: `"menu pages created"`